ByteBard97/dnd_session_logs/site_src/monday/index.md

 ## Looking for New Players

-We are currently looking for two more players to join our Monday night D&D 5e campaign.
+We are currently looking for players to join our Monday night D&D 5e campaign.
 If you found this site via a QR code, welcome!

 ### The Pitch
 What if you were the other side of the story?
 Join a drow noble house of magical artificers on a desperate mission.
 This campaign runs parallel to "Lost Mine of Phandelver," but from the villain's point of view.